Stash Webhooks

 Learn about Stash webhooks - automated notifications sent to your backend when events occur across Stash products.
 Understand how to configure webhooks in Stash Studio and handle webhook events for player interactions, purchases, and more.

-Webhooks are automated notifications that Stash sends to your backend when certain events occur across all Stash products (Webshop, Pay, Launcher).
-It is a core of integrating any of the Stash products.
-When an event is triggered—such as a player making a purchase —Stash sends an HTTP POST request (with a JSON payload) to the webhook URL you've configured in Stash Studio.
+Webhooks are automated notifications that Stash sends to your backend when certain events occur in Stash products.
+They are a core component of integrating Stash Pay and Stash Webshop.
+When an event is triggered—such as a player making a purchase—Stash sends an HTTP POST request (with a JSON payload) to the webhook URL you've configured in Stash Studio.

 Common webhook event examples include: